Code-Institute-Submissions/Aussie-adventures-MS2/README.md

 ### Additional tools used
 * [W3C Markup Validation Service](https://jigsaw.w3.org/css-validator/) - used to run all CSS code through and see if there are any errors in it
 * [HTML Validator](https://validator.w3.org/)- used to run all HTML code through and see if there are any errors in it
+* [Js Hint](https://jshint.com/) used to run all Js code through and see if there are any errors in it
 * [Code Beautify CSS beautifier](https://www.freeformatter.com/css-beautifier.html) - used to make my CSS look nicer and tidier
 * [Code Beautify HTML](https://webformatter.com/) - used to make my HTML tidier
 * [Autoprefixer](https://autoprefixer.github) - used to add vendor prefixes to my CSS